purescript-python/purescript-python/README.md

 For implementation and code generation specification, check [Implementation](./Impl.md).

-Currently we have preview released `v0.1.0.0a`.
+Currently we have a preview release `v0.1.0.0a`for trying out.

 ## Get Started